ganesh42shrma/js-redis/README.md

 These will be built on top of the existing cache:

-- 🕸️ Phase 4 – Persistent storage (snapshotting to disk)
-- 🔁 Phase 5 – LRU / LFU eviction policies
+- 🔁 Phase 5 – LRU / LFU eviction policies (improved eviction)
 - 📡 Phase 6 – Pub/Sub mechanism
 - 💻 Phase 7 – WebSocket-based live dashboard
 - 🧩 Phase 8 – Distributed caching and clustering